collocations.org

 We engaged in a long conversation.

-listening to endless conversations about high prices and food shortages
+We had to listen to endless conversations about high prices and food shortages.

 We sat making polite conversation and feeling rather uncomfortable.